ericvoi/OpenAquatix-Hardware/README.md

 # OpenAquatix Hardware
-PCB files the open-source underwater acoustic modem OpenAquatix
+PCB files for the open-source underwater acoustic modem: OpenAquatix.

 Version 2 is currently under development and will feature:
 - Dramatically lower power consumption